 The user can run the framework in their computer using the command lines or using a Python graphical user interface (GUI), which allow the user to work with the program without using the command line.
 The GUI will display two consecutive windows.
 The first one allows the user to choose between the mandatory parameters and to fill the optional if intended (see section 4.1).
 Settings must be specified carefully, incorrect specification may be detected by the framework automatically (e.g., it does not allow negative substitution rates), yet user-specified settings without biological meaning may produce errors in ProtModel analysis, even though when the analysis runs completely (see section 4.2).
-The second windows will launch the simulations, SS calculation and the consecutive ABC analyses.
+The second window will launch the simulations, SS calculation and the consecutive ABC analyses.
 While the program is running, it will inform about the progress and it will be show up a message when it ends (see section 4.3.2).

 Command line

 GUI and command line version works in the same way.
-However, in this version the user has to change manually the Settings input file, considering not only about the parameters value specification but also about the format (see section 4.2).
-Removing or to adding some characters may yield into a ProtModel fail and such changes may be difficult to detect.
+However, in this version the user has to change manually the Settings input file, including both the value of the parameters as well as the format (see section 4.2).
+Remove or add any characters may cause ProtModel to fail and such changes may be difficult to detect.
 We recommend to use one of the Settings.txt files of the “Examples” folder and change the values carefully.
 Once the framework was executed it will check Settings inputs and launch simulations, SS calculation and the consecutive ABC analyses.
 Some information about the progress will be printed on the command line (see section 4.3.2).

 ProtModel_Cluster